Sivome/Sivome.github.io/_posts/2019-03-15-universe-of-proteomics-with-tidyverse.md

 Except for writing scripts in R compared to Python, most of the information is similar to [previous blog](https://sivome.github.io/proteomics/2019/03/11/Reporting_Proteomics_Results.html).

-I used Tidyverse library, which is a combination of packages that are typically used with data-analysis and visualization in R. Some of the packages built in tidyverse are dplyr, purr, ggplot, tidyr etc.
+I used tidyverse library, which is a combination of R packages that are typically used with data-analysis and visualization.
+Some of the packages built in tidyverse are dplyr, purr, ggplot, tidyr etc.

 ```r